The arithmetic rank of the residual intersections of a complete intersection ideal: Introduction

 For the interested reader, in Appendix \ref{section:Appendix}, we discuss an alternative approach to bounding the arithmetic rank of $\RI(m,\underline{y})$ from above which circumvents the ASL machinery.
 We construct a transcendence basis for the field of fractions of the auxiliary ring from first principles.
 This recovers the characteristic-free upper bound for the arithmetic rank of $\RI(m,\underline{y})$.

 \item In positive characteristic, the local cohomology obstruction to arithmetic rank, mentioned in item (1), vanishes.
-In Section \ref{section:Topology}, we shift gears and study the topology of the open complement of the variety of $\RI(m,\underline{y})$.
+In view of this, we shift gears in Section \ref{section:Topology} and study the topology of the open complement of the variety of $\RI(m,\underline{y})$.
 The rough idea is to show that this open set \textit{cannot} be covered by a `small' number of basic affine open sets.
 Indeed, we show that singular cohomology recovers the lower bound enforced by local cohomology in characteristic zero.
 Importantly, with some effort, the topological arguments extend analogously to positive characteristic as well to give an \'etale cohomology obstruction, thereby finishing the proof. \end{enumerate}

 Observe that since the arithmetic rank is subadditive, we a priori have the upper bound

 using \cite{BrunsSchwanzl}.
 Our main result is that, independent of characteristic,

 which is better than the above upper bound exactly by the difference $m-n$ of the codimensions of the residual intersection $\RI(m,\underline{y})$ and the complete intersection ideal $(\underline{y})$.